 Work in progress

-Annuity Puzzle: Evidence from a Swiss pension fund (With P. Bello & A. Brugiavini), September 2021
+Annuity Puzzle: Evidence from a Swiss pension fund (With P. Bello & A. Brugiavini), November 2023, R&R Journal of Risk and Insurance

 We analyze the annuitization decision at retirement in a favorable environment with no adverse selection into the pool of individuals taking the annuitization decision and with low average price of an annuity.
 Using administrative data from a large Swiss insurance company over the period 2008-2015, we document that annuitization choices strongly respond to financial incentives, by the Money Worth ratio, and the tax rates on annuity and lump sum.
 However, even in this favorable environment, only 42.6% of the retirees fully annuitize, against 45% taking full lump sum.
 We provide evidence for "passive" adverse selection, as individuals from high mortality municipalities are less likely to annuitize and more responsive to changes in the annuity price.
 Our findings show that individual characteristics matter too.
 Annuitization rates are higher for women and lump-sum payments are more likely among French and Italian speaking individuals.
 As French and Italian-speaking Swiss are more likely to leave inheritance, these findings provide supporting evidence that individual preferences for bequest effect annuitization decisions.

-Gender Gaps in Math Tests: Women under Pressure (with P. Profeta), March 2021
+Gender Gaps in Math Tests: Women under Pressure (with P. Profeta), March 2023 R&R Economic Journal

 Women are still largely underrepresented in STEM disciplines.
 This is partially due to women performing worse than men in the standardized math tests used for admission into STEM.
 As these tests feature strict time constraints, we investigate the role of time pressure in originating gender gaps in math tests.
 We run a randomized experiment with university students, who took a 20-question (10 on logic and 10 on algebra) standardized math test under three different scenarios: high (45 seconds per question), low (20 minutes overall) and no time pressure.
 We show that eliminating time pressure reduces the gender gaps in the average math score by 40% (50% in logic and 30% in algebra).
 All students use more time to complete their test under no time pressure, but there is no gender difference in the time increase.
 Findings from an additional attentiveness and working memory test suggest that time pressure may reduce students’ performance by creating anxiety, which is particularly disruptive for women.
 Remarkably, the predictive power of the math tests for university performance is equally high under the different time pressure scenarios.
 Hence, eliminating time pressure from math tests increases gender equality without reducing the effectiveness of the selection process.